MathieuMorel62/Personal_projects/DataMatchingAssistant/README.md

 # <p align=center>🔍 Data Matching Assistant 🔍</p>

-**Data Matching Assistant** is a Python application designed for data reconciliation between two Excel files.
+**Data Matching Assistant** is a Python application designed for reconciling data between two sheets of an Excel file.
 It caters to data professionals and anyone faced with the task of comparing and harmonizing large datasets.
-By leveraging algorithms based on string similarity, this application facilitates the detection and pairing of similar records, ensuring data accuracy and quality.
+Using string similarity-based algorithms, this application facilitates the detection and matching of similar records, ensuring data accuracy and quality.

+## 📖 Description and Features

+Data Matching Assistant is designed to ease data reconciliation between two sheets of an Excel file.
+Here's what you can do with this program:

+- **File Selection**: Easily import an Excel file for processing.
+Ensure the file is closed to avoid any conflicts.
+- **Sheet and Column Selection**: Choose two specific sheets to compare and select corresponding columns for matching.
+- **Matching Configuration**: Set a matching threshold to determine how similar two records should be to be considered a match.
+- **Results Visualization**: Once matching is done, results are displayed in the interface, showing matching records and the match percentage.
+- **Results Export**: You can opt to save the results to a new Excel file for further analysis.

+## File Requirements

+- **Format**: The file should be in .xlsx format.
+- **Structure**: The file should contain at least two sheets with tabular data.
+Columns you wish to compare should have headers.
+- **Size**: While the application can handle large files, for optimal performance, it's recommended not to exceed 10,000 rows per sheet.
+- **Content**: Columns selected for matching should contain text.
+Numeric values, dates, or other data types are not recommended for string similarity-based matching.

 ## 📚 Table of Contents